 If you’ve come all the way to Alaska to chase fish, you might as well dial up the fun to a once-in-a-lifetime experience by booking a fly-in fishing adventure.
 From Anchorage, floatplanes, skilled pilots and savvy guides will get you to the fish in high-flying fashion.

 Often, you’ll take off in a floatplane from Anchorage’s Lake Hood, which buzzes with around-the-clock activity during Southcentral’s warm, bright summers.
-If you think the takeoff from the lake is thrilling, what until the landing!
+If you think the takeoff from the lake is thrilling, wait until the landing!
 And that’s just the start of the fun.
 (Of course, more conventional plane rides are available; you could even fly commercial to great fishing towns like Cordova, Ketchikan, Juneau and more.)

 What do you want to catch?
 A fighting salmon?
 A plump trout?
 A vicious pike?
 All of the above?
 Your guides have you covered.
 How long do you want to cast?
 Half-day, full-day and multiday trips are available.

 Want to go really big?
-Hook up with an outfit that will get you to a remote, fly-in lodge, where you can spend your days fishing until your arm is sore from casting and your nights recovering like royalty in massive cabin-like lodge.
+Hook up with an outfit that will get you to a remote, fly-in lodge, where you can spend your days fishing until your arm is sore from casting and your nights recovering like royalty in a massive, cabin-like lodge.
 This is the ultimate in Alaska fishing experiences.

 Overwhelmed by the options?
 Too excited to think clearly?
 Contact Fish and Game in person, on the ADF&G Sport Fish Information Center phone line (907-267-2218) or online (email@example.com or the Fishing section of adfg.alaska.gov) for questions about fishing, licenses, regulations or anything else Anchorage or Alaska fishing related.
 Fish and Game’s We Fish AK and Go Fish AK sport fishing websites are especially helpful for ambitious anglers.

 The Sport Fish Information Center (333 Raspberry Road) provides up-to-date information on all the fisheries.
 You can even borrow fishing gear!
-There are also area fishing blogs and message boards, and friendly fishermen and retailers who are happy share tips while you shop for tackle or gear.
+There are also area fishing blogs and message boards, and friendly fishermen and retailers who are happy to share tips while you shop for tackle or gear.

 Alaska sport fishing licenses are available at most sporting goods shops, even many grocery and convenience stores, and online, of course.
 It’s also a fisherman’s responsibility to know regulations, which are easily available in print and online.
 Bosch said the key to figuring it out is to read the general regulations for each region (example: the Anchorage area), then look for site-specific regulations for streams (example: Ship Creek).
 In other words, know where you are fishing and what you are fishing for.
 Oh, and always be bear aware — clean your fish and dispose of fish waste responsibly.